-For isolated pain, such as a sore shoulder or knee, topical balms, creams, patches and roll-ons are good to use.
+For isolated pain, such as a sore shoulder or knee, topical balms, creams, patches, and roll-ons are good to use.
 These topical products will act locally to reduce pain and inflammation.
 For the more generalized chronic pain of arthritis or fibromyalgia, there are tinctures and drops that go under the tongue for quick and efficient relief.
-Sublingual (under the tongue) products are fast acting due to the almost immediate absorption into the bloodstream through the capillaries and tissues under the tongue.
+Sublingual (under the tongue) products are fast-acting due to the almost immediate absorption into the bloodstream through the capillaries and tissues under the tongue.
 There are also edibles and capsules you can take orally.
 These products work well but take a little longer to work because they need to be metabolized by the liver.

-It’s always important to start out with low dose and increase the dose in even increments slowly until you reach your desired effect.
-You can try a dose for a couple days and then increase as needed.
+It’s always important to start out with a low dose and increase the dose in even increments slowly until you reach your desired effect.
+You can try a dose for a couple of days and then increase as needed.
 Keep in mind that everyone is unique, so your dosage may be completely different than the dosage for someone else.

-Most people tolerate CBD oil well, but there may be some possible side effects such as fatigue, changes in appetite or digestive issues.
+Most people tolerate CBD oil well, but there may be some possible side effects such as fatigue, changes in appetite, or digestive issues.
 In addition, using CBD oil with other medications may make those medications more or less effective.

 On a final note, CBD is also getting a big push from the medical field.
-A well known podiatrist, Dr. Robert Kornfeld, wrote an article entitled, How CBD Oil Can Heal Chronic Pain: A Doctor’s Observations.
-In this article he is quoted as saying, “As a doctor dedicated to using natural medicines to heal my patients, CBD oil is the best investment my patients are making in their return to better health.”
+A well-known podiatrist, Dr. Robert Kornfeld, wrote an article entitled, How CBD Oil Can Heal Chronic Pain: A Doctor’s Observations.
+In this article, he is quoted as saying, “As a doctor dedicated to using natural medicines to heal my patients, CBD oil is the best investment my patients are making in their return to better health.”